-The campus pathway to the Doctor of Pharmacy degree requires nine semesters of professional course work (thirteen semesters including the two years of pre-pharmacy courses).
+The Omaha and Phoenix Pathways to the Doctor of Pharmacy degree require nine semesters of professional course work (thirteen semesters including the two years of pre-pharmacy courses).
 Students are required to attend rotations during the summer prior to the last year of the program.
 A full semester of tuition is charged for the summer rotation experience.